 - Changes in mean nutrient and food group intakes compared with RDA.
 Mean intakes of nutrients were obtained from Nutrition Data Systems nutrient summary files generated from the three 24-hour recalls collected at baseline and three months.

-- gram of total fat contributed from food groups to total fat intake
+- Grams of total fat contributed from food groups to total fat intake

 - Face-to-face counseling session with take-home materials and free telephone access